Megan Thee Stallion built herself into rap’s boldest, brashest new voice — all while mourning her mom and chasing a degree

 “Oh, I didn’t know this,” Daren says.

-The Ring managed to live in a well for seven days, and how one would survive on a deserted island with no food or water.
+This — obviously — leads to a discussion of how the girl in The Ring managed to live in a well for seven days, and how one would survive on a deserted island with no food or water.
 “I’m going to happily die,” Kelsey says with glee.
 “I ain’t drinking my piss.”

 “You want to die!”
 Daren exclaims.